 or the testicles that make testosterone

-The type of hormone therapy a person gets depends on many factors, such as the type
+The type of hormone therapy you get depends on many factors, such as the type

+and

-and size of the tumor, the age of the person, the presence of hormone receptors on
+size of your tumor, your age, the presence of hormone receptors on the tumor, and

 When is hormone therapy given?

 Your doctor may prescribe hormone therapies before some cancer treatments or after

 other cancer treatments.
 If hormone therapy is given before the primary treatment,

 it is called neoadjuvant treatment.
 Neoadjuvant treatments help kill cancer cells

 and contribute to the effectiveness of the primary therapy.
 If hormone therapy is

 given after the primary cancer treatment, it is called adjuvant treatment.
 Adjuvant

 therapy is given to improve the chance of a cure.